willwill510/remote_shell/README.md

 # Features

 ### Custom protocol using message types
-A custom protocol is used to send and recive messages which includes type, length, and the base64 encoded message itself
+A custom protocol is used to send and recive messages which includes type, length, and the base64 encoded message itself.

 ### Timouts and retrys
 The client will timeout commands in order to avoid infinite hanging.